microsoft/uf2/README.md

 * `CURRENT.UF2` - the contents of the entire flash of the device, starting at `0x00000000`, with `256` payload size;
   thus, the size of this file will report as twice the size of flash

-Flashing tools can use the presence of `INFO_UF2.TXT` file as an indication that a given directory is actually a connected UF2 board.
+Flashing tools can use the presence of `INFO_UF2.TXT` (in upper or lower case, as FAT is case-insensitive) file as an indication that a given directory is actually a connected UF2 board.
+The other files should not be used for detection.

 Typical `INFO_UF2.TXT` file looks like this:
 ```